 - Assessment of a provider's ability to develop services to meet emerging market needs

-Overall Viability (Business Unit, Financial, Strategy, Organization): Viability includes an assessment of the overall organization's financial health, the financial and practical success of the business unit and the likelihood of the individual business unit to continue to invest in the service, continue offering the service and advancing the state of the art within the organization's portfolio of services.
+Overall Viability (Business Unit, Financial, Strategy, Organization): Includes an assessment of the overall organization's financial health; the financial and practical success of the business unit; and the likelihood of the individual business unit to continue to invest in the service, continue offering the service, and advance the state of the art within the organization's portfolio of services.

-- Specific client feedback on the their experience working with CRM external service providers (ESPs)
+- Specific client feedback on the experience working with the CRM service provider

-- Demonstrated ability to deliver on key metrics that drive the overall "client experience" when working with a CRM ESP
+- A demonstrated ability to deliver on key metrics that drive the overall "client experience" when working with a CRM service provider

-Operations: The ability of the organization to meet its goals and commitments.
-Factors include the quality of the organizational structure, including skills, experiences, programs, systems and other vehicles that enable the organization to operate effectively and efficiently on an ongoing basis.
+Operations: Ability of the organization to meet its goals and commitments.
+Factors include the quality of the organizational structure, including skills, experiences, programs, systems and other vehicles, that enable the organization to operate effectively and efficiently on an ongoing basis.
 Subcategories include: